 Once your application is approved, your logo will be listed in the USPTO’s Official Gazette.
 This essentially means that your logo is publicly noted as pending federal trademark status, and anyone who wishes to contest it will have 30 days to do so.
 So long as no one believes that their business could be harmed by your logo being trademarked (which is unlikely), then your logo will become a registered trademark and be given all of the associated federal protections and rights.Maintaining your trademark status

 Once you hold a federally registered trademark, you will need to maintain this status every five years, by submitting a Trademark Renewal and a Trademark Declaration of Continued Use to the USPTO.
 If you fail to do this, the department will grant you a grace period of six months to file the documents, but fees will apply.
+If the additional six months pass and you do not submit these continuance forms, the USPTO will mark your logo as permanently abandoned and all associated protections and rights will cease.

 Key Takeaway: Why Trademark A Logo?

+Generally speaking, unless you are planning on solely trading within your local jurisdiction, it pays to obtain a state or federal trademark for ultimate protection.
+If the logo, symbol, or phrase you want to use is seemingly non-trademark-able, you may be able to achieve trademark status via a secondary meaning trademark, meaning that the public begins to identify it with your particular product or service regardless.
 Growth Hackers is a growth hacking, inbound and outbound marketing agency helping startups, entrepreneurs, and business owners with branding, digital marketing, and growth hacking.
 We can help you build your overall growth strategy, whether for an existing business or a new venture.
 Contact Growth Hackers today if you want to use growth hacking techniques that will set your business for success.

 1 Comment